Many or all companies we feature compensate us. Compensation and editorial

 If you want to remove a cosigner

-You can apply to Sallie Mae to have your cosigner released after you graduate from college or finish your certificate program, when you’ve made 12 full payments on time, and you meet its credit criteria.
+You can apply to Sallie Mae to have your cosigner released after graduation or when you finish your certificate program.
+You must make 12 full payments on time and meet its credit criteria.

-As long as you meet these criteria, you can have your cosigner released without needing to refinance your Sallie Mae loan.
+As long as you meet these criteria, you can release your cosigner without refinancing your Sallie Mae loan.

 If you’re close to paying off your student loans